Personal Hearing Report

-For those with high pitch hearing loss, high pitch female voices tend to be much more challenging than deeper male voices.
+For those with high pitch hearing loss, many female voices tend to be much more challenging than deeper and more powerful male voices.

 Many song birds sing up in the same range as the “s”, “sh”and “th” speech sounds.
 Therefore if you are not hearing birds as loudly and clearly as you used to, it also means that you aren’t hearing some critical speech sounds as well either.

 A ticking clock tends to be at a soft conversation level.
 For those who start to miss these types of sounds, it indicates that much of their ability to detect sounds has diminished beyond a mild level.